Merry post-win Monday, everyone!

 We all know the rules, but in case someone is new:

 -No discussion of politics or religion

 -No feeding of the trolls

 -This isn't a male version of The View, so leave the gender hatred at the door

 -Keep vulgar language to a minimum, using spoiler tags if you must

 -No pictures that could get someone fired or in serious trouble with their employer

 -If you can't disagree in a civil manner, feel free to go away

 With that, the beer light is on and the bar is open.
-Belly up & tie one on, don’t forget to tip your waitress (from a minimum of six feet away, of course), and try the tiger meat.
+Belly up & tie one on.
+Don't forget to tip your waitress, & try the blood sausage.